Product Analytics for growing Startups

 Step 1: Plan

-4. Data Points – Further drill down on where and how you’ll collect the metrics.
+• Data Points: Further drill down on where and how you’ll collect the metrics.

 Step 2: Measure

-2. You might want to set up separate databases to run regular queries.
+• Collect & Store Data: You might want to set up separate databases to run regular queries for fetching metrics over time.
+Set up automated dashboards where possible.

 Step 3: Report